 Bio-lubricants are natural products used to lubricate engines; they are mainly used in two-stroke engines, railroad flanges, dust suppressants, cables, marine lubricants, chainsaw bars, and chains.
 These lubricants are used in applications where the lubricant undergoes total loss (i.e., where the lubricant is either burned or ejected).
 Bio-lubricants are also used in sensitive environments such as waterways and national parks.
 Bio-lubricants are biodegradable, renewable, environment-friendly, and economical, reducing pollution.

 Bio-lubricants are oil-based lubricants made of either vegetable oil or animal fat.
-Vegetable oils such as linseed, soybean, rapeseed, canola, palm, and coconut oils are used to produce bio-lubricants.
+Vegetable oils such as linseed, soybean, rapeseed, canola, palm, and coconut produce bio-lubricants.
 Lubricants produced using vegetable oil are mainly used in environmentally sensitive areas such as forests, rivers, and mountains.
-In the case of animal fats, oil collected as a by-product of the meat packaging industry is used as a lubricant.
+In the case of animal fats, the oil collected as a by-product of the meat packaging industry is used as a lubricant.
 Animal fat is collected from fats derived from sheep, cattle, and hogs.
-Animal fat lubricants are used not only in petroleum and metal processing but also in chemical and pharmaceutical industries.
+Animal fat lubricants are used not only in petroleum and metal processing but also in the chemical and pharmaceutical industries.
 Additives are often added to lubricants to enhance their characteristics.